After Your Hearing

 If your IRB-RAD appeal is rejected

-You may apply to the Federal Court for a judicial review of the IRB-RAD’s decision.
-If you do this on time, you do not have to leave Canada.
+If the IRB-RAD rejects your appeal, you may apply to the Federal Court for a judicial review of the IRB-RAD’s decision.
+If you do not file an application for Judicial Review before the Federal Court within 15 days of the refusal, CBSA could try to remove you from Canada.
+If you do file an application for Judicial Review on time, you do not have to leave Canada.

 You might be able to apply to stay in Canada on humanitarian and compassionate grounds.